soulhotel/Zoom-Simplified-Firefox-Extension/readme.md

 v0.1

 - Clicking the extension will toggle zoom between 100% and 130% based on the browsers zoom factor.
 - Support added for future 'custom' zoom factor.
+(Option page, or context option)